Unirep/create-unirep-app/README.md

 # create-unirep-app

 This is a demo app of a [unirep](https://github.com/Unirep/Unirep) attester.
-In this demo app, users can request reputation from the example attester.
-After transition, user can prove how much reputation he has.
+In this demo app, users can request data from the example attester.
+After transition, user can prove how much data he has.

 > See: [Users and Attesters](https://developer.unirep.io/docs/protocol/users-and-attesters)